princeestoque/ECE2112-Exploratory-Data-Analysis/README.md

 - The dataset required specific encoding (latin-1) to be correctly interpreted due to non-standard characters.
 - The 'in_shazam_charts' column contained missing values, which were identified and handled using the .isnull() method.
 - Missing values in the key column were filled with the string "NAN".
-- Converting 'streams' column into numeric in order to get statistics
+- Converting 'streams' column into numeric in order to get statistics.
 - The quality of the plot, by adjusting the figure size using Matplotlib's figsize parameter, it can impact the reliability of the analysis.

 ## :card_file_box: File Structure